 The wise of heart is called discerning, and sweetness of speech increases persuasiveness.
 (Proverbs 16:21 ESV)

 Let each of you look not only to his own interests, but also to the interests of others.
 (Philippians 2:4 ESV)

 Have you entered to win Refresh Breakaway 2018 Drawing?
 Hurry!
 Drawing ends January 31.

 Comment on this blog post.
 That's it!
 You're now entered to win a Refresh Breakaway 2018 package valued at $99 (includes registration, lodging and three meals).

 Each time you comment on a weekly blog post, your name will be entered into the drawing.
+Please give your full name when commenting.
 Drawing ends January 31, 2018.
 A winner will be announced February 1, 2018 and notified by email by February 5, 2018.

 So, come on!
 We'd love to hear from you and see you at Refresh Breakaway 2018!